 Estimating Koala Abundance

 AKF has developed over 250 KHAs providing data on the amount and quality of available habitat.
 Additionally, we have made use of the results of a number of published studies conducted by other researchers.
 With this data we can model estimates of the proportion of habitat occupied by Koalas, potential Koala densities and home range sizes in each class of habitat and use this information to predict the number of Koalas in each area.
 The results are validated and adjusted if necessary using information provided by researchers and local community groups working in the local area.

 Given the significant experience the AKF has developed in the course of collecting data from around the country, and the generally satisfactory levels of confidence gained through the validation process, we have been and will continue to further develop the methodology underpinning Bob’s Map.

-In 2012 NVIS Version 4.1 became available, addressing several shortcomings in the first NVIS dataset.
-Data resolution was increased from one kilometre to 100 metres (one hectare) allowing capture of linear vegetation including riparian and other corridors, and the number of classes was increased from 26 to 79.
+In 2016 NVIS Version 4.2 became available, addressing several shortcomings in the previous NVIS datasets.
+Data resolution was increased from one kilometre to 100 metres (one hectare) allowing capture of linear vegetation including riparian and other corridors, and the number of classes was increased from 26 to 85.
 Using detailed State mapping, AKF SAT sites and some expert botanical advice (thanks Derek) we have been able to assign a “eucalypt density” to the 49 classes with eucalyptus trees, ranging from “less than 20% (but greater than zero)” to “80 to 100%”.
 For the map on this page we have 4 classes, for future population modelling we will have six classes, including one for “less than 5% eucalypts” which captures, for example, brigalow vegetation with some eucalypts present.
 The figure below shows the difference between the two maps (now updated with NVIS 5.1 in December 2018).